poojahooda22/3d-image-curve/README.md

 `
 Open [http://localhost:3000](http://localhost:3000)
 You can start editing the page by modifying `pa
 [API routes](https://nextjs.org/docs/pages/building-your-application/routing/api-routes) can be accessed  [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited`pages/api/hello.js`.
+This endpoint can b edited`pages/api/hello.js`.

 The `pages/api` directory is mapped to `/api/`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/pages/building-your-application/routing/api-routes) instead of React pages